 Assessments that institutions submitted to HEFCE between 2009-10 and 2011-12 to show how widening participation is embedded in institutional missions and policies.
 The submission of a WPSA was a condition for the continued receipt of funds for widening participation, and institutions were expected to report annually on the progress made against milestones and targets set out in their WPSA.

 Widening participation strategic statements superseded WPSAs.
 In April 2012, HEFCE requested all HEIs and FECs with over 100 full-time equivalent directly HEFCE-fundable student numbers in 2012-13 to submit an interim WPSS.
 This interim document was requested to understand how institutions will respond to the changing higher education environment and to understand how institutional widening participation strategies are adapted or re-shaped as a consequence of the funding reforms taking effect in 2012-13.

 Learning delivered by a university, college or other training provider in the workplace, normally under the supervision of a person from the same company as well as a professional teacher from outside the company.

 There are no entries for this letter.

 Young People's Learning Agency (YPLA)

-A government agency set up in 2010 with responsibility for supporting the delivery of training and education to all 16–19 year olds in England.
+A government agency set up in 2010 with responsibility for supporting the delivery of training and education to 16–19 year olds in England.
 In 2012 the responsibilities of the YPLA were transferred to the Education Funding Agency (EFA), now the Education and Skills Funding Agency (ESFA).